tifff-wang/cafe-order/README.md

 - I want a history feature, where I can look back at the previous transactions.

-- I want a system where there is a small chance that customers will request a refund for their order, and a passive arressive alert pops up about the qualitity of your products.
+- I want a system where there is a small chance that customers will request a refund for their order, and a passive aggressive alert pops up about the quality of your products.

 - I want ambient busy cafe background sounds to play while you're on the webpage.